Rennylex/multirobot_system_assign/ps2/report.md

         self.stop()

  ```
   The above code is modified from the original `move_forward()`.
-Here, we let the robot move forward all the time--unless it detects a obstacles(for obstacles detection, the Gazebo simulator allows for `laser_scan` topic, while for the StageROS, we can use `base_scan` topic). in the while loop, we first calculate the yaw angle for alignment, seperation and cohesion, and then we combine them altogether to get the ultimate `target_yaw`.
-If `dif_yaw`, which is the difference between current yaw and the `target_yaw` is within the `MAX_ERROR`, the robot will maintain its current direction.
+Here, we let the robot move forward all the time--unless it detects obstacles (for obstacles detection, the Gazebo simulator allows for `laser_scan` topic, while for the StageROS, we can use `base_scan` topic). in the while loop, we first calculate the yaw angle for alignment, separation and cohesion, and then we combine them all together to get the ultimate `target_yaw`.
+If `dif_yaw`, which is the difference between the current yaw and the `target_yaw` is within the `MAX_ERROR`, the robot will maintain its current direction.
-  Also, for the obstacle avoidance, the robot will turn 180 degrees when it find itself in front of an obstacle.
+  Also, for obstacle avoidance, the robot will turn 180 degrees when it finds itself in front of an obstacle.